earth-sys-ai/datacacher/README.md

 Ex:
 `> python3 genCache.py -e data.nc data100.json 100`

-If you wish to preview the data before caching yoy may use the `-p` flag instead.
+If you wish to preview the data before caching you can use the `-p` flag instead.

 Ex:
 `> python3 genCache.py -p data.nc data100.json 100`

+If you wish to preview the data after being cache you can use the viewCache.py script.

+Ex:
+`> python3 viewCache.py data100.json`

 The cacheData.sh script can be used to automatically generate cache files for multiple levels to use with the server in a given directory